siran/writing/books/A Maxwell Universe - Part II/A Maxwell Universe - 227 Emergent Forces.md

 - charge is the compact scalar summary of a torus' signed through-hole flux class,
-- the Lorentz force is the compact moving-frame expression of boundary stress transfer into that toroidal closure,
+- the Lorentz force is the compact moving-aperture transport form of boundary stress transfer into that toroidal closure,
 - the Coulomb force is the gradient of the compact-limit cross energy of two such closures.